yennanliu/CS_basics/doc/faq/faq_kafka.md

 ### 8) Explain kafka's Idempotence (冪等性)
 - Idempotence -> when run same process multiple times, the result SHOULD BE THE SAME
-- "Exactly once". data from kafka will only be consumed ONCE, no data loss, no duplication
+- core concept : PID（Producer ID), sequence numbe
-- kafka gives each producer a PID, also maintain a `<PID, Partition> -> partition` mapping for each Partition in each producer
+- kafka gives each producer a PID, also maintain a `<PID, Partition> -> sequence number` mapping for each Partition in each producer
 - Can ONLY make sure Idempotence inside producer, can't guarantee if producer down and restart
-- Can ONLY make sure Idempotence inside single partition, can't across topic-partition.
+- Can ONLY make sure Idempotence inside single partition, can't across topic-partition.r
-- core concept : PID（Producer ID), sequence number
 - Implementation
+	- Broker
+		- when get event
+			- If `sequence number = "<PID, Partition>"'s sequence number + 1 `: broker accept this event
+			- If `sequence number < "<PID, Partition>"'s sequence number`: duplicated event, broker will neglect it
+			- If `sequence number > "<PID, Partition>"'s sequence number`: there is data missing, broker will raise `OutOfOrderSequenceException` exception
 	- Producer
 		- `PID（Producer ID)` :
+			- use `Properties.put(“enable.idempotence”,true);` enable Idempotence
 			- recognize each producer client
 			- every producer gets a global unique PID when init
 			- if producer resrart, it will get a new PID